scriptituk/tv-test-card-maker/README-beta.md

 ### BBC logo fonts

 From inspection, websites reproducing early BBC logos are not very reliable.
-[This article](https://kecskebak.blogspot.com/2011/05/washington-post.html) by artist Dave Jeffery (DJ) gives the definitively name of the font as Washington, from a BBC insider, which he recreates in [FontForge] from BBC specimen sheets of the metal typeface – perhaps like this similar
+Dave Jeffery’s blog[^26] gives the definitively name of the font as Washington, from a BBC insider, which he recreates in [FontForge] from BBC specimen sheets of the metal typeface – perhaps like this similar
 [Doric No. 1 Italic](https://archive.org/details/1959-stephenson-blake-printing-types/page/140/mode/2up?view=theater)